NAME

 DESCRIPTION

-In fastq files, each entry is made of sequence header starting with a symbol ‘@’, a nucleotidic sequence, a quality header starting with a symbol ‘+’, and a quality string of ASCII characters (offset 33 or 64), each one encoding the quality value of the corresponding position in the nucleotidic sequence.
+In fastq files, each entry consists of four parts: a sequence header starting with ‘@’, a sequence, a quality header starting with ‘+’, and a quality string:

-The sequence header is defined as the string comprised between the
+The sequence header is the line starting with ‘@’.
+The label is the

-initial ‘@’ symbol and the first space, tabulation, or new line symbol,
+string between ‘@’ and the first space, tab, or newline, unless

-option is in effect, in which case the
+--notrunclabels is in effect, in which case the entire line after ‘@’

-The sequence header should contain printable ASCII characters (33-126).
+The header should contain printable ASCII characters (values 33–126, see

 The sequence is defined as a string of IUPAC symbols (‘ACGTURYSWKMDBHVN’ and ‘acgturyswkmdbhvn’), starting after the end of the header line and ending before the next header line, or the file’s end. vsearch silently ignores ASCII characters 9 to 13, and exits with an error message if ASCII characters 0 to 8, 14 to 31, ‘.’ or ‘-’ are present.
 All other ASCII or non-ASCII characters are stripped and complained about in a warning message.